 Types of Financial Aid

 Student loan programs provide long-term, low-interest loans for students.
-Students must enroll at least half time (6 hours for undergraduates, 5 hours for graduates) each term in order to qualify for student loans.
+Students must enroll at least half time (6 hours for undergraduates, 5 hours for graduates) each term in order to qualify for federal student loans.
 All loans must be repaid.
 There are several types of loans available at Auburn.

 Only undergraduate students pursuing their first undergraduate degree who demonstrate high need as determined by the FAFSA are eligible for grants.
 There are several types of grants available at Auburn University.